Maritime Attorney in Jacksonville

 The Jones Act also allows an injured seaman or their survivors (the plaintiff) the right to a jury trial, which is not afforded by general maritime laws that do not have a specific statute authorizing such actions.
 In addition to the Jones Act, is the DOHSA (or Death on the High Seas Act) which is a United States admiralty law that was originally enacted to permit recovery of damages against a ship’s owner by a spouse, child or dependent family member of a seamen killed in international waters.
 The DOHSA only applies to wrongful death cases caused by negligence or un-seaworthiness of a ship.

-While maritime laws can seem overwhelming and complex, dealing with personal injuries or the loss of a loved one at sea has a lot in common with other personal injury or wrongful death lawsuits.
-At Harrell and Harrell, our attorneys are keenly aware of how each lawsuit needs to be investigated, documented and presented to show exactly how an incident happened and to identify where neglect or a failed process may have played a critical role in the outcome.
+While maritime laws can seem overwhelming and complex, dealing with personal injuries or the loss of a loved one at sea has a lot in common with other injury or wrongful death lawsuits.
+At Harrell and Harrell, our Jacksonville injury attorneys are keenly aware of how each lawsuit needs to be investigated, documented and presented to show exactly how an incident happened and to identify where neglect or a failed process may have played a critical role in the outcome.
 It is our legal team’s excellent attention to details that have helped us establish how a vessel’s owner, fleet manager, contractors who worked on the ship, crew members or equipment manufacturers may be liable for damages.

 Don’t settle for less than you deserve.®